Toyota C-HR performance, top speed & engine

-|0-62mph||Top speed||Driven wheels||Power|
+|Model||0-62mph||Top speed||Driven wheels||Power|

+The Toyota C-HR's engines are mostly smooth and pleasant to use, despite its irritating (and compulsory) CVT automatic gearbox.
+It’s a quiet and enjoyable car both around town and on the motorway.
 However, getting up to speed isn't fun.
 Even under moderate acceleration, the CVT makes the C-HR noisier and less refined than it should be.
 Both the 1.8 and 2.0-litre engines are affected, the latter less so thanks to its extra power.
-Additional soundproofing introduced by the late 2019 facelift also helps.
+Additional soundproofing introduced by a late 2019 facelift also helps.

-Toyota C-HR 0-62mph and acceleration
+Toyota C-HR top speed, 0-62mph and acceleration

 The Toyota C-HR deals well with the UK’s less-than-perfect road surfaces.
 It’s reasonably engaging through a corner thanks to its light steering, and its tall suspension springs ensure that there’s not much in the way of body lean when changing direction.

 The ride isn’t perfect, though: we found that the 2.0-litre model (which is a little heavier than its 1.8-litre counterpart) never really settled down, with small but noticeable movements making their presence felt in the cabin even on supposedly smooth dual carriageways.
 It’s not a dealbreaker, however: the vast majority of time spent in the C-HR will feel relaxing for passengers and the driver.